convert-units/convert-units/README.md

 // 1200 Centimeters (the smallest unit excluding meters)

 convert(900).from('mm').toBest({ cutOffNumber: 10 });
-// 900 Centimeters (the smallest unit with a value equal to or above 10)
+// 90 Centimeters (the smallest unit with a value equal to or above 10)

 convert(1000).from('mm').toBest({ cutOffNumber: 10 })
-// 10 Meters (the smallest unit with a value equal to or above 10)
+// 100 Centimeters (the smallest unit with a value equal to or above 10)
 ```

 You can get a list of the measurement types supported with `.measures`